reruo321/CPP-Self-Study/CS/Assembly/GCC/-mpreferred-stack-boundary/README.md

 #### 2. `num=2`
 ![main_b_2](https://github.com/reruo321/CPP-Self-Study/assets/48712088/3b695a7f-cc00-4155-8a0d-bcefd6e33037)

 Because of `-m32`, the executable file was compiled in 32-bit mode.
 No `%rsp` here.
 Instead, `%esp` is `0xffffd0d8`, multiple of `2^2 = 4`, in my GDB.

-You will say: **"Hey, there is no guarantee that the stack is aligned when calling the main function!"** Let's see this question later.
+You may say: **"Hey, there is no guarantee that the stack is aligned when calling the main function!"** Let's see this question later.

 #### 3. `num=3`